jamesseanwright/jamesswright.co.uk/README.md

 [AppFog](http://jameswright.eu01.aws.af.cm/)

 ## Unit tests
-Both the client-side and server-side unit tests can be ran with `npm test`.
+Both the client-side and server-side unit tests can be run with `npm test`.
 Be sure to run `npm i` and `bower i` first.